jmsmrgn/blog/_posts/react-nuances.md

   - es6
 ---

-If you're new to React, you WILL run into a few specific quirks that aren't immediately apparent.
+If you're new to React, you'll run into a few quirks that aren't immediately apparent.
 If you know what to watch out for, these head scratchers won't ruin your day.

-##Capitalized component names are enforced
+### Capitalized component names are enforced

 React will throw an error if your component doesn't begin with a capital letter.